forcedotcom/isvte-sfdx-plugin/README.md

 This plugin is not digitally signed and its authenticity cannot be verified.
 Continue installation y/n?: y
 ```

-To whitelist this plugin, [add an entry for it in $HOME/.config/sfdx/unsignedPluginWhiteList.json](https://developer.salesforce.com/blogs/2017/10/salesforce-dx-cli-plugin-update.html).
+To prevent this message from appearing, you can add this to the Allow List by [adding an entry for it in $HOME/.config/sfdx/unsignedPluginAllowList.json](https://developer.salesforce.com/blogs/2017/10/salesforce-dx-cli-plugin-update.html).

 CI Users: As the plugin is not signed, to install it from a Dockerfile or a script:
 ```